nosas/blog/deep_learning_python/ch2/article.md

 - *Learning* means finding a set of values for the model's weights such that the *loss score* is minimized for a given batch of training data samples.

-- Learning happens by drawing random batches of data samples and their targets, and computing the gradient of the model parameters with respect to the batch's loss score.
+- Learning happens by drawing random batches of data samples and their targets and computing the gradient of the model parameters with respect to the batch's loss score.
-The model's parameters are then moved - the magnitude of which is determined by the learning rate - in the opposite direction from gradient.
+The model's parameters are then moved - the magnitude of which is determined by the learning rate - in the opposite direction from the gradient.
 This is called *mini-batch stochastic gradient descent*.

 - The entire learning process is made possible by the fact that all tensor operations in neural networks are differentiable, making it possible to apply the chain rule of derivation.